Top 10 Ways My Life Got Better Without Alcohol and Drugs florida

 5. Clarity

 One of the greatest moments in my recovery was after the fog finally lifted; I gained the gift of clarity.
 That cloudy feeling of misery, fear, and hopelessness slowly faded until I could finally see the light.
 All the problems that I had created through my addictions seemed, at last, fixable and all the beliefs I had convinced myself to fuel my own self-hatred became questionable.
-It was a feeling that at one time seemed impossible because, at that moment, I realized that maybe, just maybe, there was hope for an addict like me.
+It was a feeling that at one time seemed impossible because, at that moment, I realized that maybe, just maybe, there was hope for a person with addiction like me.

 6. Trustworthiness